Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Tab_Tab_Attack.md

 fang-of-haynekhtnamet
 ```

-Lets check what kind of file it is with `file`
+Let's check what kind of file it is with `file`
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/Assurnabitashpi/Maelkashishi/Onnissiralis/Ularradallaku]
 └─$ file fang-of-haynekhtnamet